Price Discrimination in International Airline Markets: Estimation and Identification

+In our final sample, 92\% of connecting passengers choose an economy-class seat.
+So we assign a connecting passenger arriving at the market as a potential economy-cabin passenger with a probability of $r=0.92$.
 Finally, we fix the marginal cost of supplying a first-class and economy seat, $c^f$ and $c^e$, respectively, to equal industry estimates of marginal costs for servicing passengers.
-Specifically, we set $c^f=40$ and $c^e=14$ based on information from the International Civil Aviation Organization, Association of Asia Pacific Airlines, and \cite{Doganis2002}.\footnote{ \cite{Doganis2002} finds ``peanut costs'' in first-class are 2.9 times that of economy, and the average overall cost is \$17.8 (after adjusting for inflation).
-Given the relative sizes of the economy and first-class cabins for aircraft in our data, this implies costs for servicing one first-class and economy of \$40 and \$14, respectively.} Our estimates and counterfactuals are robust to other values for these costs because the price variation is primarily due to inter-temporal and intra-temporal changes in the endogenous \emph{shadow costs} of seats.
-In international travel, where the average fare is substantially greater than in domestic travel, these \emph{shadow costs} are more important than passenger-related services' direct costs.
+Specifically, we set $c^f=40$ and $c^e=14$ based on information from the International Civil Aviation Organization, Association of Asia Pacific Airlines, and \cite{Doganis2002}.\footnote{\cite{Doganis2002} finds the peanut costs in first-class are 2.9 times that of the economy and the average overall cost (across economy and first-class seats) is \$17.8 (inflation-adjusted).
+We use the average relative number of economy and first-class cabins to determine the cost of serving each seat.
+This exercise implies the costs for servicing one first-class and economy are \$40 and \$14, respectively.
+We chose not to estimate these peanut costs because we cannot identify them separately from market-specific demand parameters, and even if they were identified, estimating market-specific peanut costs would be computationally prohibitive.} The inter-temporal and intra-temporal changes in the shadow costs of seats are the primary reason for price variation.
+In international travel, where the average fare is substantially greater than domestic travel, these shadow costs are more important than passenger-related services' direct costs.
+Thus, we expect our estimates and counterfactuals to be less sensitive to our choice of peanut costs.\footnote{Our model does not incorporate taxes.
+Unit taxes would result in higher marginal costs.
+However, small changes to marginal costs do not qualitatively affect our results.
+If taxes are ad valorem, we are likely misinterpreting part of our willingness-to-pay estimate.}